CensorCore v2.0

 About the Developer

-Derrick Richard is a student developer from Poth, Texas (Class of 2029) who specializes in building lightweight, practical web tools.
+Derrick Richard is a student developer from Poth, Texas (Class of 2029) dedicated to building professional, utility-driven tools and lightweight libraries.